mossbanay/Psychology-3-4/Questions/Chapter6.md

 | Declarative (explicit memory) episodic | Personal experiences or events | My 18th birthday party |

 # Learning Activity 6.20

+For each of the following activities, name the most likely LTM type (system and/or sub-system(s)) and whether explicit or implicit memory is involved.

+#### Describing your first day in Year 7

+Episodic memory, explicit

+#### Registering your VTAC PIN

+?

+#### Slam-dunking a basketball

+Procedural memory, implicit

+#### Recalling the names of Santa's reindeer

+Semantic memory, explicit

+#### Solving a crossword puzzle

+Semantic memory, explicit

+#### Texting a phone message

+Procedural memory, implicit

+#### Placing your lunch order in a fish-and-chip shop

+Procedural memory, implicit

+#### Having a lunch order in a fish-and-chip shop

+Episodic memory, explicit

+#### Describing the plot of a novel

+Semantic memory, explicit

+#### Playing hide and seek

+Episodic memory, explicit

+#### Calculating a mean score

+Procedural memory, explicit

+#### Giving directions to the principal's office

+Semantic memory, explicit

+#### Writing up a prac. report

+Episodic memory, explicit

+#### Writing a computer program

+Procedural memory, explicit

+#### Answering a Trivial Pursuit question

+Semantic memory, explicit

+#### Playing Mario Bros. video game

+Procedural memory, implicit

+#### Feeling anxious at the sight of a mouse because of a traumatic previous encounter with a mouse

+Episodic memory, explicit

 # Learning Activity 6.22
 # Learning Activity 6.24